lecritch/numpy_pi_warmup_chi_ds/README.md

 First import pyplot from matplotlib under the alias plt

-Also, run the commend %matplotlib inline so that jupyter renders the plots inside the notebook
+Also, run the command `%matplotlib inline` so that jupyter renders the plots inside the notebook

 ```python